What is Green Screening? It’s a technique used to make an a person or an object appear to be in front of a “fake” background scene.

 - Painted wall

-- Green Felt, fabric, tablecloth, sheet – tape or tack to wall – stretched tightly, no wrinkles – Could use art stretchers and staple the green fabric
+- Green Felt, fabric, tablecloth, sheet – tape or tack to wall – stretched tightly, no wrinkles – Could use art stretchers and staple the green fabric to the stretchers.

 - Pizza box painted green for small projects like little puppets.
 Use green popsicle sticks or green straws to hold the puppets.